Product manager Resume Guide + Tips + Example

 Research the company.

-It’s vital to take the time to learn about the institution or company’s history, goals, values and people before the interview.
+Take the time to learn about the institution or company’s history, goals, values and people before the interview.
 Doing so conveys interest, passion and commitment — traits that can set you above the competition.

 Practice your answers to potential questions.